Michael Lomonaco: Teaching and charity

-Michael Lomonaco teaches culinary students at the City University of New York and Institute of Culinary Education in Manhattan, New York.
-He also appears as a guest chef at events such as the International Hotel Show, the Chicago Restaurant Show, and Festa Italiana Seattle.
+Lomonaco teaches culinary students at the City University of New York and the Institute of Culinary Education in Manhattan, New York.
+He has appeared as a guest chef at events such as the International Hotel Show, the Chicago Restaurant Show, and Festa Italiana Seattle.

 Following the September 11 attacks, Lomonaco co-founded the Windows of Hope Family Relief Fund to support the families of restaurant and food service workers who were lost in the tragedy.

-He also regularly participates in charity cooking events benefiting organizations such as the March of Dimes, City Harvest and Share Our Strength.
+Lomonaco has participated in charity cooking events benefiting organizations such as the March of Dimes, City Harvest, and Share Our Strength.

+Personal life

+Lomonaco married Diane Lomonaco in 1980, and the couple was living in Manhattan as of 2002.
+Diane Lomonaco passed away in 2021.